VoltLang/Battery/doc/index.md

 ##How To Use

 Battery makes some assumptions about project structure.
 Your source code will be in a directory named `src`.
 If your project is an executable, its entry point will be in `src/main.volt`.
 If you have tests, they will be in the `test` directory.
+If there is a `res` folder, Volta will be told to look for string imports (`-J`) there.
 So for a simple executable project that only depends on Watt (Volt's standard library, you might have your code in `src/main.volt`:

 	module main;